Nyx-Bigler/CS330_Fall2025/PLP2 Data Types/Data Types.md

 ## The base types

 First let's start with the basics, here are the first primitive types you're already used to.
-They are explicitly typed, (you declare the type when you declare the variable) and they are statically typed. ("once a string always a string" etc.)
+They are explicitly typed, (you declare the type when you declare the variable) and they are statically typed. ("once a string always a string" etc.) Conventionally, variable names have a lowercase first letter, no whitespace, and don't begin with a number.

 syntax: varType varName = value
 ```
 int num = 12;
 float flNum = 6.5;